DefectDojo/django-DefectDojo/docs/content/en/usage/permissions.md

 ## System-wide permissions

 * Administrators (aka super users) have no limitations in the system.
 They can change all settings, manage users  and have read and write access to all data.
 * Staff users can add Product Types, and have access to data according to their role in a Product or Product Type.
-There is the parameter `AUTHORIZATION_STAFF_OVERRIDE` in the settings to give all staff users full access to all Products and Product Types.
 * Regular users have limited functionality available.
 They cannot add Product Types but have access to data according to their role in a Product or Product Type

 ## Product and Product Type permissions